 We’re always excited to hear about the innovative work being done by OHSU’s Dangerous Decibels Program.
 Perhaps you’ve heard about Jolene, her cookbook and siblings.
 Jolene is a system for measuring sound levels of personal stereo systems and her cookbook has been downloaded in 27 countries.
 Dangerous Decibels has another innovative project, Listen for Life.
 This project is a Tribal Community-based Prevention of Noise-Induced Hearing Loss and Tinnitus and is in partnership with OHSU Department … Read More

-- Dede Montgomery on Get Moving!
+- Dede Montgomery on Can you hear me?

 Book drive circadian system corrections driving safety Emergencies FACE formaldehyde GHS GOSH green chemistry hair hair smoothing products health fair health promotion hearing industrial hygiene Interns Let's Get Healthy! mold nail salons neurobehavioral noise occupational health psychology older workers Oregon Healthy WorkForce Center O[yes] research safety salons seminar Sleep summer interns Sun Exposure Sun Prevention TIC Total Worker Health toxiology information center Training transportation video contest wellness workplace fatality young worker Young Workers young worker safety